richwblake/CSS_Grid_And_Flexbox_Demo/README.md

 ![Screen Shot 2022-05-03 at 1 17 54 PM](https://user-images.githubusercontent.com/89106805/166559090-9124419d-b558-4965-b280-87cebd5b2dc6.png)

 What do we have here?
 Well, it's a grid of many-colored rectangles (albeit an uneven grid).
 If you look in our `body.html` file, you should see several `divs` nested inside of our `body` tag, with `ids` like `"row-one-column-one"`.
 Each of these `divs` corresponds with one of the colored rectangles in the image above.
-We've given each of them a specific place in a grid that we've defined on out `body` tag.
+We've given each of them a specific place in a grid that we've defined on our `body` tag.

 If you look at `basics.css`, you'll see something similar to the following code: